 Let's start with a key question that many retirees ask: How long will my money last in my retirement?

-As a starting point, Fidelity suggests you consider withdrawing no more than 4-5% from your savings in the first year of retirement, and then increase that first year's dollar amount annually by the inflation rate.
+As a starting point, Fidelity suggests you consider withdrawing no more than 4% to 5% from your savings in the first year of retirement, and then increase that first year's dollar amount annually by the inflation rate.
 But from which accounts should you be taking that money?

-Traditionally, many advisors have suggested withdrawing first from taxable accounts, then tax deferred accounts, and finally Roth accounts where withdrawals are tax free (see illustration below).
-The goal: to allow tax-deferred assets to grow longer and faster.
+There are several approaches you can take.
+Traditionally, tax professionals suggest withdrawing first from taxable accounts, then tax-deferred accounts, and finally Roth accounts where withdrawals are tax free.
+The goal is to allow tax-deferred assets the opportunity to grow over more time.

-For most people with multiple retirement saving accounts and relatively even retirement income year over year, a better approach might be proportional withdrawals.
+For most people with multiple retirement savings accounts and relatively even retirement income need year over year, a better approach might be proportional withdrawals.
 Once a target amount is determined, an investor would withdraw from every account based on that account’s percentage of their overall savings.

 Traditional approach: Withdrawals from one account at a time